wordofwarning/wordofwarning.org/spring-summer-2012/WARN002/index.md

 ####Who Are They?
 Brian Lobel creates performances about isolated bodies and the dilemma of community and interactivity.
 Lobel has shown work in a range of contexts, from medical schools to galleries, cabarets to museums.
 Performances include *Cruising for Art* (Victoria & Albert Museum, London, and Forest Fringe, Edinburgh), *Hold My Hand and We’re Halfway There* (Sadler’s Wells, Shunt, and with the Lower Manhattan Cultural Council, New York), *BALL* (in over 70 cities internationally and published by Routledge in *Understanding Disability Studies and Performance Studies*, 2010), *Other Funny Stories About Cancer*, and *An Appreciation*(Duckie, Bristol Old Vic, PSi Toronto and Purex, Lisbon).

 In 2008, Lobel received a Wellcome Trust Arts Award for *Fun With Cancer Patients*, a grant from the Jerwood Charitable Foundation for *Carpe Minuta Prima* in 2010, a commission from motiroti for *Purge* in 2011 and professional development funding from ACE in 2012.
-He is a Teaching Associate at Queen Mary, University of London, a Supported Artist at The Basement in Brighton and an Associate Artist for Clod Ensemble’s Performing Medicine.
+He is a Teaching Associate at Queen Mary, University of London, a Supported Artist at The Basement in Brighton and an Associate Artist for Clod Ensemble’s Performing Medicine
+.
 ![Brian Lobel](w2Brian1.jpg)
 ####What People Have Said About Them
 >endearingly brave *The Economist*